Al-Saadi Gaddafi: Release and alleged exile to Turkey

 As of 5 September 2021, he has been released from custody from al-Hadaba prison and left for Turkey, but Turkey's foreign ministry claimed it had "no knowledge" of Saadi's presence in Istanbul.
 On 10 September 2021, Moussa Ibrahim confirmed that Saadi was in Turkey and that Egypt and Saudi Arabia had also offered to host Saadi.
 It was claimed that Saadi's captors denied him the appropriate medical care.

-On 27 May 2022, the Panel of Experts on Libya submitted a report to the UN Security Council accusing Turkey of shielding Saadi from the Interpol and deliberately violating UN's Libya resolutions.
-Turkey declined to answer inquiries from UN investigators regarding Saadi's whereabouts.
+As of 2023, he was reported to reside in the Turkish city of Istanbul.